Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/email-infra-security/Email-Infra-Security.md

 4.15.
 Implement email retention and **DLP (Data Loss Protection)** policies.
 4.16.
 Validate by attempting to delete sensitive emails and confirming that the policies prevent unauthorized deletion or sharing.

 ---

+## Acceptance (Key Success Factors)

+The acceptance criteria for the project are outlined below:

+1. **Domain Registration**:
+     Successful registration of a domain that aligns with the company’s branding.

+2. **Email Infrastructure**:
+     Successful implementation of a functional email infrastructure.

+3. **Email Authentication Protocols**:
+     Successful implementation and validation of email authentication security protocols (SPF, DKIM, DMARC).

+4. **CIS Benchmark Controls**:
+     Successful implementation and validation of CIS Benchmark recommended controls.

+5. **Advanced Security Controls**:
+     Successful implementation and validation of advanced security controls:
+     - Mail transport rules to block IoCs and unauthorized senders.
+     - Strict TLS encryption for email transmissions.
+     - Multi-Factor Authentication (MFA) for email accounts.
+     - Geofencing to restrict email access by location.
+     - Email activity logging and auditing.
+     - Email retention and Data Loss Protection (DLP) policies.

+---